4nanya/health-tracker/README.md

 ### Key Considerations

 ### Why dateutil for parsing?
 The challenge requires handling messy date formats. `dateutil.parser.parse()` automatically detects and parses any date string format without manually specifying patterns.
 This makes the code resilient to variations to the format.
-The standard Python library methods like datetime.strptime() and datetime.fromisoformat() are not able to handle fuzzy or ambiguous parsing.
+The standard Python library methods like datetime.strptime() and datetime.fromisoformat() are not able to handle fuzzy or ambiguous parsing like “december 20, 2023”.

 ### Why pytz instead of manual timezone math?
 Manual timezone calculations can be really prone to errors which is what I wanted to avoid.
 This includes things like Daylight saving time transitions depending on what day in the year the workout/sleep fell on and historical timezone changes, and anticipating future potential changes to time-zoning. **pytz** is really good at simply handling all these edge cases automatically.